software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 {: .important-title }

-> Exercise 13
+> Exercise 9
 >
 > Create an issue for each _user story_.
-Add a label "user story" and the user story's label for each issue.
+Add the "user story" label and the user story's label for each issue.
 Add the issues to the Product Backlog project and move them to the "In Sprint" column.
 Make sure that the user stories are _prioritized_ (the "P" of DEEP).
 That is, they are listed in the project in the order that the Product Owner described in the Sprint Planning.

 {: .important-title }

+> Exercise 10
+>
+> Create an issue for each task of the first user story, "{{site.sprint_1_user_story_1}}".
+You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 1 Backlog project.

+{: .important-title }

+> Exercise 11
+>
+> Plan the tasks for the second user story, "{{site.sprint_1_user_story_2}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 17 to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 1 Backlog project.

+{: .important-title }

+> Exercise 12
+>
+> Plan the tasks for the third user story, "{{site.sprint_1_user_story_3}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 18 to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 1 Backlog project.

+{: .important-title }

+> Exercise 13
+>
+> Plan the tasks for the fourth user story, "{{site.sprint_1_user_story_3}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 19 to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 1 Backlog project.

+{: .important-title }

 > Exercise 14
 >
+> Plan the tasks for the fifth user story, "{{site.sprint_1_user_story_5}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 20 to get an idea what the implementation could look like.
+>
-> Create an issue for each _task_.
-If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
-Add a label "task" and the task related user story's label for each issue.
-Add the issues to the Sprint 1 Backlog project and move them to the "Todo" column.
+> Create an issue for each task.
+Add the "task" label and the user story's label for the issues.
+Add the issues to the Sprint 1 Backlog project.

-Once you start working on task, _assign_ the task related issue to you.
+{: .important-title }

+> Exercise 15
+>
+> Discuss how you will divide the workload (the tasks) of the sprint among the team members.
+For example, each team member could be responsible for the tasks of a single user story.
+Then, add an _assignee_ for each task related issue.
 This can be done by opening the issue and clicking "Assignees" on the right.
 Then, choose your GitHub account from the dropdown menu.
 Issue can also have more than one assignee if multiple team members work on the same task together.

 {: .note }